sous-chefs/bind/README.md

   be forwarded to.
 Defaults to an empty list.
 (Which if set will disable forwarding for this zone if globally configured).
 * `forward` - Set to 'first' if you wish to try a regular lookup if forwaridng fails. 'only' will cause the query to fail if forwarding fails.
 Default is 'only'.
+* `view` - Name of the view to configure the zone in.
+Defaults to the value from the `bind_config` property.

 ### `bind_acl`